stevedepp/gcp-mon-log/README.md

 ### Install the logging agent (cont)

 - [x] install the logging agent
 - [x] set to structured logs
 - [x] start the logging agent

-stevedepp@larry:~$ sudo apt-get install google-fluentd stevedepp@larry:~$ sudo apt-get install google-fluentd-catch-all-config-structured stevedepp@larry:~$ sudo service google-fluentd start
+stevedepp@larry:~$ sudo apt-get install google-fluentd
+stevedepp@larry:~$ sudo apt-get install google-fluentd-catch-all-config-structured
+stevedepp@larry:~$ sudo service google-fluentd start

 <img width="682" alt="gcp-mon-log" src="https://user-images.githubusercontent.com/38410965/113599159-394c2e80-960c-11eb-99d8-1e2ce6bfa018.png">

 #

 > Create a monitoring workspace.
-This is the only step that cannot be done at the command line.
+This is the only step that cannot be done at the command line.  [strike that as I mention below, the uptime check also cannot be configured via the GC CLI]

 ### Create a Monitoring Workspace

 This can only be done from console.

 ![Google Cloud](https://user-images.githubusercontent.com/38410965/113599195-4701b400-960c-11eb-9269-567ffcbaece2.png)